 “God corrects all of His children, and if He doesn’t correct you, then you don’t really belong to Him.”
 (Hebrews 12:8)

-Christians (SAINTS) are not moral do-gooders, they are “new creatures”, and though sometimes sinful, they are no longer Sinners.
+Christians (SAINTS) are not moral do-gooders, they are “new creatures”, and though sometimes sinful, they are no longer identified as Sinners.
 (II Corinthians 5:17)

 Go ahead.
 Be the Saint that you are.
 It’s not an act, it’s who we are newly created to be.